SFMVideos/SFM/README.md

 Requirments:
 - Knowledge of GitHub and GitHub Windows.

-### [Social Media Manager]
+### [Social Media Manager] / [Advertisment Manager]
 The job of a social media manager will be managing our social media sites such as Facebook, Twitter, YouTube, Instagram, Ect.

 Requirements:
 - Knowing all functions of YouTube.
-- Have knowledge of Facebook and Twitter.
+- Knowledge of Facebook and Twitter.
-- Have VERY good grammar and spelling skills.
+- Very good grammar and spelling skills.
+- Advanced knowledge of Sony Vegas Pro 13.
-- Having a lot of free time
+- Knowledge of Photoshop CS6

-10. Why Did You Guys Start Making Source Filmmaker Videos?
+FAQ #10: Why Did You Guys Start Making Source Filmmaker Videos?
 ----------------------------------------------------------
 We started making Source Filmmaker videos because we felt like a lot of people liked to watch the amature ones on YouTube but we take it to the next level.
 We have a whole team working on one and there will be more and more non-stop episodes